Highland Capital Management Fund Advisors L.P. Sells 2,300 Shares of Science Applications International Corp (NYSE:SAIC)

-Highland Capital Management Fund Advisors L.P. lessened its stake in shares of Science Applications International Corp (NYSE:SAIC) by 34.1% during the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 4,450 shares of the information technology services provider’s stock after selling 2,300 shares during the period.
-Highland Capital Management Fund Advisors L.P.’s holdings in Science Applications International were worth $346,000 at the end of the most recent reporting period.
+Highland Capital Management Fund Advisors L.P. decreased its holdings in Science Applications International Corp (NYSE:SAIC) by 34.1% during the 2nd quarter, according to the company in its most recent filing with the SEC.
+The fund owned 4,450 shares of the information technology services provider’s stock after selling 2,300 shares during the period.
+Highland Capital Management Fund Advisors L.P.’s holdings in Science Applications International were worth $346,000 as of its most recent SEC filing.

 Several other institutional investors and hedge funds have also modified their holdings of SAIC.
 Steward Partners Investment Advisory LLC lifted its stake in Science Applications International by 274.2% in the 1st quarter.
 Steward Partners Investment Advisory LLC now owns 449 shares of the information technology services provider’s stock worth $33,000 after purchasing an additional 329 shares in the last quarter.
 Natixis Advisors L.P. bought a new stake in shares of Science Applications International in the 1st quarter worth about $3,193,000.
 Aperio Group LLC increased its holdings in shares of Science Applications International by 26.9% in the 1st quarter.
 Aperio Group LLC now owns 23,180 shares of the information technology services provider’s stock worth $1,730,000 after buying an additional 4,907 shares during the last quarter.
 Creative Planning increased its holdings in shares of Science Applications International by 29.8% in the 1st quarter.
 Creative Planning now owns 19,874 shares of the information technology services provider’s stock worth $1,483,000 after buying an additional 4,564 shares during the last quarter.
 Finally, New York State Common Retirement Fund increased its holdings in shares of Science Applications International by 2.3% in the 1st quarter.
 New York State Common Retirement Fund now owns 53,265 shares of the information technology services provider’s stock worth $3,975,000 after buying an additional 1,200 shares during the last quarter.
 Institutional investors own 75.93% of the company’s stock.